0x4meliorate/toxnet/README.md

 ![ToxNet](https://i.imgur.com/ySV3ynY.png)

 #### Description
-This project was created in two days and it was my first time learning Golang (Client is now written in C).
+This project is a proof-of-concept.
-However, thanks to [xbee](https://github.com/xbee) and the developers of [TokTok](https://github.com/TokTok) this project was very simple to create.
+Thanks to [xbee](https://github.com/xbee) and the developers of [TokTok](https://github.com/TokTok) this project was very simple to create.
 The Toxnet code has been commented and is pretty easy to understand.
 The way Toxnet works is by having a server that auto accepts incoming clients friend requests.
 Then uses the FriendGetConnectionStatus function to determine online status.